MirianaPassarotto/Advanced-Scientific-Python-Programming/README.md

 This project focuses on pre-processing, cleaning, and analyzing machine sounds.
 The goal is to use data from a lawnmower or another machine, depending on the available data.

 ## Project Goals
-- Collect and process machine sound data.
+- Process machine sound data.
 - Clean and filter noise from audio recordings.
 - Extract important features for further analysis.